tprodanov/locityper/README.md

 Alignment accuracy is controlled by `-a` argument, with `-a 9` producing the most accurate alignments at slow speed, and `-a 1` quickly producing very inaccurate alignments.
 Additionally, you can use `-a 0` to skip alignment step completely.

+You can freely add more loci to the database using the same commands.

 ### Preprocessing WGS dataset